IsacKun220/com1001/code-examples/README.md

 ## 3. If You Don't Like Codio...

 Of course, Sinatra applications are not tied to Codio &mdash; they can be run on other platforms.
-However, we do not provide any support for doing that --- sorry.
+However, we do not provide any support for doing that &mdash;
+sorry.
 Codio makes it really easy for us to provide a standardised environment to students in which we can help with common problems.
 Fixing individual machine setups is very time consuming and our priority is helping with programming